Research Statement

 I primarily work in ethics and philosophy of religion.

 My research in ethics centers on theories of well-being and their impact.
 A theory of well-being is a theory of what is good for individuals, in other words, a theory of self-interest.
 Well-being is worth studying in its own right, but it also plays a pivotal role in normative ethics, theories of the good life, and philosophical discussions of the meaning of life.
 I am particularly interested in the distinction between subjective and objective theories of well-being and the relationship between theories of well-being and theories of the good life.
+I also have a developing interest in the effects of emerging technologies on human well-being.

 I am currently developing a subjective theory of well-being that identifies faring well with self-fulfillment and pleasure.
 This view contrasts with the family of (broadly) Aristotelian theories—often called eudaimonism or perfectionism—that tie well-being to flourishing as the kind of thing one is.
 My theory, on the other hand, focuses on the flourishing of one’s individual or particular nature.
 I further argue that nature-fulfillment theories, even self-fulfillment ones, cannot satisfactorily explain the goodness of pleasure or badness of pain (see my writing sample for a defense of this claim).
 This leads me to identify well-being with self-fulfillment and pleasure, rather than self-fulfillment alone.